ADVANCING PUBLIC AND PUBLIC-PRIVATE INVESTMENTS IN TANDEM: A MAJOR CHALLENGE

 Numerous investment actors are constrained by their particular mandates to operate only within the public sector or only among the private sector.
 Accordingly, experiences of financing both publically and privately in tandem are gained by few organisations under operational settings.
 They represent a major challenge because it requires that the organizations adopt and designs new behavior, which require new skills regarding inclusive finance.

 The question that arises then is how to optimize the perspectives of effective financing of the food security through the public and public-private sectors?

 10 key issues that tackle Investments in tandem of food and nutrition security

-This Overview summarises a series of 10 Notes on key issues associated with advancing in tandem public and public-private investments that tackle food and nutrition security and accentuates the experiences of UNCDF in Sub-Saharan Africa.
+This overview summarizes a series of 10 Notes on key issues associated with advancing in tandem with public and public-private investments that tackle food and nutrition security and accentuates the experiences of UNCDF in Sub-Saharan Africa.

 The first note sets out the development context of financing food in Africa, around three high-level messages:

-Note 5 is an extended Note that summarises UNCDF's Local Development Fund experiences in local Food and Nutrition Security drawing from a pool of evidence from 15 past and ongoing UNCDF country-level interventions in sub-Saharan Africa.
+Note 5 is an extended note that summarizes UNCDF's Local Development Fund experiences in local food and nutrition security drawing from a pool of evidence from 15 past and ongoing UNCDF country-level interventions in sub-Saharan Africa.

-Note 6 compiles key findings from seven recent assessments and programmes - by DFID, IFAD, AgDEVCO, FAO/OECD, GAFSP/IFC, PPIAF and EBRD - that inform experiences on private sector engagement in agriculture - as an essential complement to public finance, as a key means for levering private capital, and concerning the particular partnerships under PPPs within the agricultural domain.
+Note 6 compiles key findings from seven recent assessments and programmes (DFID, IFAD, AgDEVCO, FAO/OECD, GAFSP/IFC, PPIAF and EBRD) - that inform on experiences from private sector engagement in agriculture - as an essential complement to public finance, as a key means for levering private capital, and concerning the particular partnerships under PPPs within the agricultural domain.

 Note 7 proposes 4 Building Blocks towards a mixed Financing Framework: